yangrussell/oral-pathology-diagnosis/README.md

 # oral-pathology-diagnosis
-Diagnoses common oral and maxillofacial pathologies using backward chaining
+A backward-chained expert system in JESS that diagnoses common oral and maxillofacial pathologies

 # About
 This is an expert system that uses backward chaining to identify common oral pathologies.
 The diseases that the system is capable of diagnosing are the following: